MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-multi-instance-tool-window.md

 author: "gregvanl"
 ms.author: "gregvanl"
 manager: ghogen
+ms.workload:
+  - "vssdk"
 ---
 # Creating a Multi-Instance Tool Window
 You can program a tool window so that multiple instances of it can be open simultaneously.
 By default, tool windows can have only one instance open.

  When you use a multi-instance tool window, you can show several related sources of information at the same time.
 For example, you could put a multi-line <xref:System.Windows.Forms.TextBox> control in a multi-instance tool window so that several code snippets are simultaneously available during a programming session.
-Also for example, you could put a <xref:System.Windows.Forms.DataGrid> control and a drop-down list box in a multi-instance tool window so that several real-time data sources can be tracked simultaneously.
+Also, for example, you could put a <xref:System.Windows.Forms.DataGrid> control and a drop-down list box in a multi-instance tool window so that several real-time data sources can be tracked simultaneously.

 ## Creating a Basic (Single-Instance) Tool Window